CGA1123/slugcmplr/README.md

 ![Heroku Documentation](./img/heroku_doc.png)

+## Install

+With the `go` toolchain installed:
 ```bash
 go get github.com/cga1123/slugcmplr
 ```

+There are also precompiled binaries and their associated checksums are available attached to tagged [releases].

+## Info

 `slugcmplr` is a CLI tool that interfaces with the Heroku Platform API in order to enable you and your team to detach the building of your Heroku application